john-h-kastner/regex-complement-prolog/regex.md

    NFA = nfa{states: States, initial: I, final: F, delta: Delta}}.
 ```

-As in the previews cases, constructing the NFA for a Kleene closure requires
+As in the previous cases, constructing the NFA for a Kleene closure requires
 first constructing the NFA for a sub-expression.
 Since a Kleene closure can
 satisfy the regex once, the initial and final states of this NFA should not be
 changed.
 We will add transitions so that the expression can be satisfied more